-Personal safety is connected to Basic Needs.
 Both being and feeling safe in one’s community is an essential precondition for achieving well-being.
-When personal safety is enhanced, community residents are better able to participate in the social and economic life of the community (City of Winnipeg, 2010).
+Additionally, when personal safety is enhanced, community residents are better able to participate in the social and economic life of the community (City of Winnipeg, 2010).

 Measurement and Limitations

 Personal Safety looks at the number of victims of violent crimes per 1,000 people.
 Violent crimes are defined by the Uniform Crime Reporting Survey (URC) and includes assaults, homicides, sexual assaults or other sexual offences and other offences involving violence or causing death per.
 The number of victims differs from the number of incidents, as a singular incident can lead to multiple victims.
 Peg had previously reported on incidents rather than victims.All victims are recorded according to where they took place, rather than where the victim lives.